-MINI launched the Clubman estate in 2007, building on the success of the hatchback by offering the MINI design and image to buyers who needed something bigger and more practical.
+MINI launched the first-generation Clubman estate in 2007, building on the success of the hatchback by offering the MINI design and image to buyers who needed something bigger and more practical.

 The Clubman badge was resurrected and instead of being a conventional five-door hatch, the car was somewhat unusual; it was a MINI-based estate car with two side-hinged tailgate ‘barn doors’, plus a rear-hinged passenger door on the driver's side.
 Naturally, the latter opened on the opposite side to the average British pavement, which in truth wasn’t ideal for UK buyers.

 When this second-generation Clubman was launched, designers swapped this curious piece of design for two conventional back doors, but retained the quirky tailgates that really set the Clubman apart.
 The proportions of the Clubman are still a little unwieldy but it looks much more svelte than it did before.
 As with any modern MINI, it’s possible to make it your own through near-endless colour and personalisation options.

 In 2019, the Clubman underwent a subtle facelift that gave it an extra dose of ‘Britishness’; gaining the somewhat divisive ‘Union Jack’ rear LED lights of the MINI Hatch.
 Its nose was given a new chrome grille design and there were several other very minor styling tweaks too.

 On the road, the MINI Clubman has softer suspension than the five-door MINI hatchback, although it’s still been designed with driver involvement as a priority.
 This is a winning combination, as you’re well insulated from poor road surfaces and potholes, yet the Clubman remains enjoyable to steer along twisty backroads.
-The rapid Clubman John Cooper Works even takes on the Volkswagen Golf R Estate thanks to a new 302bhp engine and four-wheel drive that makes it the most potent MINI ever.
+The rapid Clubman John Cooper Works even takes on the Volkswagen Golf R Estate thanks to a 302bhp engine and four-wheel drive that makes it one of the most potent MINIs ever.